Football in Germany: Weimar Republic

+In 1930, Lotte Specht founded the 1.
+Deutscher Damen-Fußballclub, a women's football club, in Frankfurt am Main.

 Nazi Germany

 With the rise of Nazism, left-leaning sporting associations such as the ATSB and Rotsport were banned.
 Communist sporting officials such as Ernst Grube, Reichstag deputy and head of Rotsport, were murdered in concentration camps.
 The DFB integrated as Fachamt Reichsfußball into the National Socialist League of the Reich for Physical Exercise.
 From 1933 to 1945 the highest level of play in German football was organised in 16 Gauligen, whose winners qualified for the finals in the German championship, held at the end of season.

-Inter-war period

-After the war, Germany was occupied in three states.
-The DFB and its team continued in what was called West Germany, while the Saarland and East Germany fielded separate teams for some years.

-East and West
+In 1936, the football authorities of the Deutscher Reichsbund für Leibesübungen publicly declared football incompatible with the prescribed role of women in the Nazi state and stated that womens should be deliberately excluded from such sports.

+Re-organisation after World War II

+Following the war, the DFB was re-founded in 1950.
+It claimed and was recognised to organise football in all of Germany, but effectively only controlled the sport in West Germany.
+In 1948, the Saarland Football Association was founded in the Saar Protectorate and joined FIFA in 1950.
+The German Football Association (DFV) joined FIFA in 1952 and governed football in East Germany.

+The West German men's national team and the Saar men's national team both entered the qualification of the men's FIFA World Cup 1954.
+While Germany won the tournament, the Saar team failed to qualify.
+The East Germany men's national team entered the qualification of the men's FIFA World Cup 1958.

+A nationwide men's league was founded in East Germany in 1949 (DDR-Oberliga).
+The nationwide men's Bundesliga was only introduced in 1963.

+The West German DFB banned women's football within the federation in 1955.
+In response, the West German Women's Football Association and the German Women's Football Association were founded in 1956 and 1957, respectively.
+Both organised local competitions, as well as a combined 220 international matches.
+In 1957, the International Ladies Football Association was founded in Nuremberg as a global women's football governing body.
+It organised a European Championship in Berlin in 1957.

+The East German DFV never banned women's football.
+Women's football teams emerged from the late 1950s onwards.

+Cold War

-The FIFA World Cup 1974 was staged in West Germany, and both German teams were drawn in the same group in the first round.
+The men's FIFA World Cup 1974 was staged in West Germany, and both German teams were drawn in the same group in the first round.
 Meeting on 22 June 1974 in a politically charged match in Hamburg, East Germany beat West Germany 1–0, on a goal by Jürgen Sparwasser.
 Both German teams advanced to the second round anyway.
 The GDR team was eliminated there, while the DFB team eventually went on to win the tournament.